scarletyoung/scarletyoung.github.io/source/_posts/Effective C++.md

 if (a*b=c) ...  // a typo. but if returned value is not constant, then it will pass compilation.
 ```

-## const member functions
+## Const member functions
 The reason for using const member functions
-1. can know which functions may be invoked on const objects.
+1. Can know which functions may be invoked on const objects.
-1. can know which functions may modify an object and which may not.
+1. Can know which functions may modify an object and which may not.
-2. work with const object.
+2. Work with const object.

-const function and non-const function can be overloaded, for example
+Const function and non-const function can be overloaded, for example
 ```c++
 class TextBlock {
   public: